fadlyzaki/learning-progress-architect/docs/current_implementation.md

 Current linking behavior:

 - user-provided resources are stored during workflow creation
-- generated tasks are linked to resources round-robin if at least one resource exists
+- generated tasks are linked to learner-provided resources round-robin if at least one resource exists
+- workflow generation may also persist system-suggested link resources with `source_kind = system_suggested`
+- system-suggested resources are created per task from grounded search results and linked directly to that task

 ## Authentication Model